ǃKheis Local Municipality

-ǃKheis is an administrative area in the ZF Mgcawu District of Northern Cape in South Africa. ǃKheis is a Khoi name meaning "a place where you live, or a home".
-The municipality is named in recognition of the Khoi people who were the first permanent dwellers of the area.
+ǃKheis Municipality (!Kheis Munisipaliteit) is a local municipality within the ZF Mgcawu District Municipality, in the Northern Cape province of South Africa. ǃKheis is a Khoikhoi name meaning "a place where you live, or a home".
+The municipality is named in recognition of the Khoekhoe people who were the first permanent dwellers of the area.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of eleven members elected by mixed-member proportional representation.
 Six councillors are elected by first-past-the-post voting in six wards, while the remaining five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party obtained a majority of seats on the council.

 The following table shows the results of the election.

 Economy

 As of 2020, 500 homes are powered by solar panels with battery storage.